klgneha2003-lab/Design-of-MMM/README.md

 # Design-of-MMM
-A Basic Working model of Montgomery modular multiplier used in cryptology to encrypt data Implementation method based on a research paper.
+A Basic Working model of Montgomery modular multiplier used in cryptology to encrypt data.
+Implementation method based on a research paper.